YDK-Solutions/ydk/sdk/go/core/docsgen/api/types/ydk_types.rst

     :param entity: An instance of :ref:`Entity <types-entity>`
     :return: The entity's `SegmentPath` value

+.. function:: GetAbsolutePath(entity Entity) string

+    :param entity: An instance of :ref:`Entity <types-entity>`
+    :return: The entity's `AbsolutePath` value

+    **Note:** The parent-child relations must be set before calling this function.
+              As an advice the `SetAllParents` on the top level entity must be called to set the references.

 .. function:: GetParent(entity Entity) Entity

     :param entity: An instance of :ref:`Entity <types-entity>`